MatejBransky/simplifr/README.md

 Simplifr is schema agnostic and works with arbitrary JSON.

+Simplifr also has `reducers` implementation for `simplified data` as well as for `raw data`.
+Check Api Reference below.

 ## Usage with React/Redux

 Let's create an `editable` react component with JSON data from example above.